-- 6. Describe how and when eligible training providers are reviewed at the local level and how customers are informed they have choices in choosing their providers. - Turning Point WDB staff presents training provider information to the WIOA Committee annually for review and vote of new recommendation(s) to full board for approval of training.
-Methods utilized: how long has agency provided services, cost of training, outcomes or performance measure obtained to prove competency and does training fall within the regions high demand occupational skill listing. - 7.
-Define what "significant number of competent providers" means in the Local Area WDB.
+Turning Point WDB staff presents training provider information to the WIOA Committee annually for review and vote of new recommendation(s) to full board for approval of training.
+The methods utilized would include: the length of time an agency provided services, cost of training, outcomes or performance measures obtained to prove competency, and does training fall within the regions high-demand occupational skill listing.

+7. Define what "significant number of competent providers" means in the Local Area WDB.
 Include whether the Local Area WDB uses more strict performance measures to evaluate eligible training providers.
-Attach if a separate policy.
-Local Area WDB Name ETPL Policy.